Meet The Team – Rowden Atelier

 PHIL COOK:

-CAD TUTOR
+CAD Tutor

 Phil has an in-depth knowledge of 3D CAD and how this is applied and deployed in creative work.
 Working as a product designer, he has overseen hundreds of designs from concept to production and Rhino 3D is an integral part of his project work.
 Phil has been delivering advanced Rhino training for over 15 years.
 Phil teaches our CAD intensive as part of the Twelve Month course, as well as a wide range of creative and furniture specific businesses including Waywood Furniture, Joseph Walsh Studio, Foster + Partners, UAL Central St. Martins, Heatherwick Studio and McLaren Automotive.